-Having tried cases involving drunk driving charges for 25 years, lawyer Matthew L. Skinner understands every aspect of DUI/DWI representation.
+Having tried cases involving drunk driving charges for 25 years, lawyer Matt Skinner understands every aspect of DUI/DWI representation.
 He understands the approach that prosecuting attorneys will take when trying your case.
-Matt aggressively challenges whether arrests were proper, blood alcohol evidence was correctly handled, consent for blood or field sobriety tests was properly obtained or there existed probable cause to pull you over.
+Matt Skinner aggressively challenges whether arrests were proper, blood alcohol evidence was correctly handled, consent for blood or field sobriety tests was properly obtained or there existed probable cause to pull you over.

 Our office has access to investigators and experts who will help in your case.
 Investigators find out what occurred.
 Alcohol evaluation experts look for discrepancies in test results concerning blood or breath tests.

 We represent individuals across the Black Hills region.
 This includes defending out-of-state residents arrested for DUI/DWI in Sturgis or Spearfish during the motorcycle rally.
 It also includes helping out tourists visiting the Black Hills during summer vacations.

 As a lawyer who regularly provides such representation, Matt Skinner understands the DUI laws and penalties in our state, keeps up to date with trends and possible challenges to drunk driving charges and can capably negotiate and litigate your case.